Discovering the causes of cancer and the means of prevention

 The results of our research have served to inform public policy and have played an important role in improving public health.

-Studies that provide etiologically-informative observations and assessments of cancer events over time
+Studies that provide etiologically-informative observations and assessments of cancer events over time.

-Over the years, DCEG research findings have had a significant impact on public health – both national and global.
+DCEG research findings have had a significant impact on public health – both national and global.